-A person who is 65 years of age or older on the last day of the year of assessment, is granted a medical allowance for all qualifying contributions and qualifying medical and physical disability and physical impairment expenses for that year of assessment.
+A person who is 65 years of age or older on the last day of the year of assessment, is granted a medical allowance for all qualifying contributions and qualifying medical and physical disability as well as physical impairment expenses for that year of assessment.
 Neither the limitation of 7,5% nor the MTC is applicable.

-Example 18 - Medical allowance for person who is 65 years or older
+Example 18 - Medical allowance for person who is 65 years of age or older

-BA (aged 65) earned R250 000 from a living annuity for the 2013 year of assessment.
-BA incurred the following medical expenses:
+BA (aged 65) earned R250 000 from a living annuity for the 2014 year of assessment.
+BA incurred and paid the following medical expenses:

-- R2 500 per month for medical scheme contributions; and - R5 000 for out-of-pocket expenses for prescription items and visits to duly registered medical practitioners.
+- R2 500 per month to a registered medical scheme; and - R5 000 for out-of-pocket expenses for prescription items and visits to registered medical practitioners.

-As BA is 65 years or older, all qualifying medical expenditure will be allowed as a deduction.
+As BA is 65 years of age or older, all qualifying medical expenditure will be allowed as a deduction.
 The amount that will qualify as an allowance is determined as follows: